silviaCerby/gitbook/docs/how-to_use_cerby/cerby_browser_extension/manage-the-domains-where-cerby-prompts-you-to-autosave-your-accounts.md

 ---
-description: This article describes how to manage in your profile the domains where Cerby prompts you to autosave your accounts.
+description: "This article describes how to manage in your profile the domains where Cerby prompts you to autosave your accounts."
 intercom_id: 9500525
 ---